 - If the garment care tag states that the item can be machine washed, wash the item in the washing machine at the advised water temperature.
 Most waterproofs will need to be washed with a detergent that is specially designed to maintain the waterproof qualities of the fabric.

-- Some waterproof jackets can be washed in an alkaline-free detergent (again, make sure you have checked the garment care tag).
-In this case, a pH-neutral detergent like Persil Silk & Wool should work well.
+- Some waterproof jackets can be washed in a very gentle detergent (again, make sure you have checked the garment care tag).
+In this case, a gentle detergent like Persil Non-Bio Liquid should work well.

 - Air dry on the washing line, or tumble dry if this is advised on the garment care tag.